Dr. Jordan Coscia

 jtcoscia@vt.edu

-Jordan succcessfully defended their dissertation in April of 2025.
+Jordan successfully defended their dissertation in April of 2025.

-Jordan’s dissertation research focuses on the identification, restoration, and conservation of southeastern grasslands, one of the most endemic-species-rich ecosystems in North America.
-They have conducted surveys of remnant and semi-natural grasslands in northern Virginia to examine role of soil-related factors in the distribution of southeastern grasslands in the northernmost part of their range.
-They have also established a restoration experiment to determine the barriers to natural grassland regeneration by comparing the impacts of active and passive restoration techniques on southeastern grassland communities.
+Jordan’s dissertation research focused on the floristics, conservation, and restoration of southeastern grasslands, one of the most endemic-species-rich ecosystems in North America.
+They surveyed remnant, semi-natural, and working grasslands in northern and central Virginia to describe the floristic composition of native Piedmont grasslands and assess the conservation value of working and restored grasslands.
+They also conducted a restoration experiment to determine the barriers to natural grassland regeneration in Virginia by comparing the impacts of active and passive restoration techniques on native grassland communities, and assessed the impacts of 25 years of land management on the plant community of Big Meadows in Shenandoah National Park.

 Jordan believes that though humankind has a complicated history of negative impact on the natural world, people can help guide the Earth’s recovery through collaboration and innovation.
-They aim to develop an interdisciplinary career that combines restoration ecology with human needs such as sustainable agriculture so that she may simultaneously contribute to the welfare of both humans and wildlife.
+They aim to develop an interdisciplinary career that combines restoration ecology with human needs such as sustainable agriculture so that they may simultaneously contribute to the welfare of both people and wildlife.